vilkarja/todoAPI/README.md

 ```
 npm start
 ```
-After this you can create different GET, POST, DELETE and PATCH commands via Postman, for example.
+After this you can create different GET, POST, DELETE and PATCH commands via Postman

-Different commands will be posted soon

 ## Running the tests